"Numerous and serious failures" by prison staff enabled Jeffrey Epstein's suicide, Justice Dept watchdog report finds

 The federal watchdog found numerous failures in prison infrastructure also contributed to the conditions that led to Epstein's death, including security cameras that functioned in a live capacity but failed to record any video.

 A review of the security procedures around the time of Epstein's conduct, however, found no evidence that anyone had entered his unit or cell and no indication of any foul play.
-And in interviews with inmates, none indicated they saw anyone enter their unit on the night Epstein died.
+And in interviews with inmates, none indicated they saw anyone enter their unit on the night Epstein died and none of the MCC staff told investigators they had any information "suggesting Epstein's cause of death was something other than suicide."

+"In sum, the OIG's investigation did not find any evidence that anyone was present in [the unit] during that timeframe other than the inmates who were locked in their assigned cells on that tier" of the special housing unit, the report concluded.

-As part of the report, the inspector general provided 8 recommendations to the Bureau of Prison, all of which were accepted.
-In a letter, the Bureau of Prisons director promised, "The lessons learned during the course of this engagement will be applied to the broader FOP correctional landscape."
+As part of the report, the inspector general provided eight recommendations to the Bureau of Prison, all of which were accepted, including increased measures for suicide prevention.
+"Regrettably, the OIG has encountered similar issues on many other occasions," the report said, adding, "the OIG has repeatedly found that BOP personnel have not consistently been attentive to the needs of inmates at risk of suicide."

 Following Epstein's death, then-Attorney General William Barr said he was "appalled" by the circumstances of his death in federal custody, which he said raised "serious questions that must be answered."
 In addition to an FBI investigation into the matter, Barr directed the department's inspector general to conduct an independent review.